ita-social-projects/horondi_client_fe/README.md

 Order of testing components:
 1) simple stateless components that are used in multiple places
 2) components that depends on other components but not connected to redux and don’t have any state
-3) components that depend on other components but not connected to redux and don’t have any state
-4) components that have internal state but are not connected to redux
+3) components that have internal state but are not connected to redux
-5) components that connected to redux
+4) components that connected to redux

 ##### Don’t test:
 - third-party libraries